jsosulski/toeplitzlda/README.md

 first enumerate over all channels (or some other spatially distributed sensors) for the first time point and then for the second time point and so on.
 If this is not the case, tell the classifier: e.g. `ToeplitzLDA(n_channels=16, data_is_channel_prime=False)`

+### I dont know if my data is stationary.
+How can I find out?

+We do not provide any statistical testing or other facilities to check for stationarity.
+However, we use the `blockmatrix` package (disclaimer: also provided by us), which can visualize your covariance matrix in a way that you can see if stationarity is a reasonable assumption or not.
+Note however, sometimes your data will look non-stationary due to, e.g., artifacts, even though your underlying process is stationary.
+This often happens if the number of data samples to estimate the covariance is small.
+However, in our data it then is often better to enforce stationarity anyhow, as you can avoid overfitting on the _presumably_ non-stationary observed data.

+## Further Work / Todos

+- [ ] Example how to check data for stationarity.
+Maybe better in `blockmatrix` package.